stuttgart-things/blog/getting-started-with-awx.md

-# Getting started with AWX in KIND
+# Getting started with AWX
 <img src="https://github.com/user-attachments/assets/51407902-6747-4e44-8f27-1f7428ee798f" align="right" width="300">

+## /INTRO

+what is this blog about? what is the scope?
+2-3 sentences

-## What is AWX?
+## MERGE: What is AWX? + Purpose of AWX (max 3 sentences 2-3 sentecnes refrence to AAP/tower)
 AWX is an open-source project that provides web-based user interface, REST API, and task enginer for Ansible.
 It is the upstread project from which the Red Hat Ansible Automation Platform is derived.
 AWX allows the user to manage and control Ansible Automation in a more efficient and user-friendly manner.